Biomedical-Imaging-Group/GlobalBioIm/Doc/source/infos.rst

          end
     end

-and then in the :meth:`applyProx` implementation
+and in the :meth:`applyProx` implementation

 .. code:: matlab